-As long as you are looking for and relying on saviors, buddhas, bodhisattavas, gods, gurus, and supermen, you will find it hard to stay with your ordinary everyday consciousness.
+As long as you are looking for and relying on saviours, buddhas, bodhisattvas, gods, gurus, and supermen, you will find it hard to stay with your ordinary everyday consciousness.
 It appears so fragile, unstable, conflicted, wretched, and filled with self-serving needs.
 It is no wonder that people get on the spiritual path and seek salvation and wish to run away from where they are and who they are.

 So there is always that invitation, to leave the ordinary mind behind, and become someone really beautiful, special, wise, and serene.
 I tell you that it is a false invitation.
-All such invitations based on the glamor of mysticism and charismatic gurus are false and counterproductive.
+All such invitations based on the glamour of mysticism and charismatic gurus are false and counterproductive.
 They are premised on the assumption that implies subtly that someone outside of yourself will take you to Heaven or Truth or help you attain Nirvana or Moksha or whatever.

 Your own beauty far surpasses the spiritual heroes you may have read and heard about.
-After all, the great saints, buddhas, yogis, etc. exist only in your imagination.
+After all, the great saints, buddhas, yogis, etc., exist only in your imagination.
 But it is your existence as yourself that gives them life in your imagination.

 “Aham Brahamasmi – I Am Brahman”.
 It means that I Myself Am the Infinite!